Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 • Protecting online services against RNG attacks

-3 DRNG Overview
+3. DRNG Overview

-3.1 Processor Chip View
+3.1 Processor View

-Figure 2: Digital Random Number Generator using RDRAND Design
+Figure 2.
+Digital Random Number Generator design

 3.2 Component Architecture

-As shown in Figure 3, the DRNG can be thought of as three logical components forming an asynchronous production pipeline: an entropy source (ES) that produces random bits from a nondeterministic hardware process at around 3 Gbps, a conditioner that uses AES[4] in CBC-MAC[6] mode to distill the entropy into high-quality nondeterministic random numbers, and a deterministic random bit generator (DRBG) that is seeded from the conditioner.
+As shown in Figure 3, the DRNG can be thought of as three logical components forming an asynchronous production pipeline: an entropy source (ES) that produces random bits from a nondeterministic hardware process at around 3 Gbps, a conditioner that uses AES (4) in CBC-MAC (5) mode to distill the entropy into high-quality nondeterministic random numbers, and two parallel outputs:

 The conditioner can be equated to the entropy pool in the cascade construction RNG described previously.
-However, since it is fed by a high-quality, high-speed, continuous stream of entropy that is faster than downstream processes can consume, it does not need to maintain an entropy pool.
+However, since it is fed by a high-quality, high-speed, continuous stream of entropy that is fed faster than downstream processes can consume, it does not need to maintain an entropy pool.
 Instead, it is always conditioning fresh entropy independent of past and future entropy.

-The final stage is a hardware CSPRNG that is based on AES in CTR mode and is compliant with SP800-90.
-In SP800-90 terminology, this is referred to as a DRBG (Deterministic Random Bit Generator), a term we will use throughout the remainder of this document.
+1. A hardware CSPRNG that is based on AES in CTR mode and is compliant with SP800-90A.
+In SP800-90A terminology, this is referred to as a DRBG (Deterministic Random Bit Generator), a term used throughout the remainder of this document.

 3.2.1 Entropy Source (ES)